ALBANY – It is another two-wheeled project by the Capital District Transportation Authority and this time it has an electric motor.

 CDTA introduced Scoot to us on July 13 with live rides around its parking lot on Watervliet Avenue Extension.

-“We are all about moving people,” sai Carm Basile, Chief Executive Officer for the Capital District Transportation Authority.
+“We are all about moving people,” Carm Basile said.
 “We are always looking for fun and innovative ways to get that done.
 And this is an example of that thinking.”